amuacm/nvim/README.md

 ### Customization

 This tutorial will offer to tracks to customize nvim.
 The first and more simple option is to use Vimscript, the second is to use lua.
-Both are embedded into vim and will require no other installations beyond plugins. the Vimscipt is simpler, but lua is objectively easier and faster.
+Both are embedded into vim and will require no other installations beyond plugins. the Vimscipt is simpler, but lua is objectively more powerful and faster.
 Choose based off your interest and skill level.